One of the first big decisions of your teen’s adult life is which university to attend, and you’ll understandably want to be there to support them.

 general admissions talks

 Your teen will need to prioritise what they want to do most, as it’s often tricky to fit everything in.
 Be sure to check the location of each of the events and activities you wish to attend and leave yourself enough time to walk between them if the campus is large.
 Drafting a timetable for the day will ensure you don’t miss out on the important stuff and will help you get acquainted with the campus before arriving.

 Each August, UQ releases an updated version of our dedicated open day app, which includes a personalised open day planner that will help you organise your day.
-Keep an eye out for it in 2023 to help enhance your UQ Open Day experience.

 Speak to people